samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 ```
 **Don't let the generics scare you!** The interface signature **`Function<T, R>`** just says that **`T`** is Type of input parameter and **`R`** is the Type of output parameter.

 If you look at the **`R apply(T t)`** you will understand this.
-Also one thing to note is whenever a interface has 2 Type parameters, the first one is usually for input and the latter is for output, this not a rule but the general trend followed, ofcourse you will find many examples where this not followed.
+Also one thing to note is whenever a interface has 2 Type parameters, the first one is usually for input and the latter is for output, this not a rule but the general trend followed, ofcourse you will find many examples where this is not followed.

 Even though I said we will look at the usages later, lets have a quick look how this can be used so that you will be interested to learn further :P